Looking for a truly epic road trip? Then consider a Great Lakes Shoreline Tour, an adventure and challenge that is made for the RVer!

 Although we have done this tour several times, the one year we decided to do it all in one fell swoop, it took us all summer!

 In all, we covered just over 4,000 miles and visited eight states.

 If we had also included the Canadian side – hard to do because in many spots in Canada along, there are no real roads – it would have totaled around 10,000 miles.
 Besides, as we write this post and release the book, the Canadian border remains closed to U.S. tourists.

 The Great Lakes Shoreline Tour Travels the U.S. side

-We concentrated on the U.S. side, starting in New York on Lake Ontario, making our way east to Lake Erie, and then north to Lake Huron, across the Mackinac Bridge, and around the eastern edge of the Upper Peninsula to where we picked up Lake Superior.
-From there, it was west across the big lake to the Wisconsin border, then along Minnesota's fabled north shore.
+We concentrated on the U.S. side, starting in New York on Lake Ontario.
+We made our way east to Lake Erie, and then north to Lake Huron, across the Mackinac Bridge, and around the eastern edge of the Upper Peninsula to where we picked up Lake Superior.
+From there, it was west across the big lake to the Wisconsin border, then along Minnesota’s fabled north shore.